Biography - 142 Words

 Patrick Hughes lives and works in London.
-Widely recognised as one of the major painters of contemporary British art, he is also a designer, teacher and writer.
-His works are part of many public collections including: the British Library and the Tate Gallery, London; the Gallery of Modern Art, Glasgow; The Deutsche Bibliothek, Frankfurt and the Denver Art Museum.
+One of the major painters of contemporary British art, his works are in many public collections including: the British Library and the Tate Gallery, London; the Gallery of Modern Art, Glasgow; The Deutsche Bibliothek, Frankfurt and the Denver Art Museum.
 Hughes has exhibited in London and throughout Europe, South East Asia, America and Canada.

 Books by Patrick Hughes include Vicious Circles and Infinity; Upon the Pun: Dual Meaning in Words and Pictures, More on Oxymoron, Left to Write, Paradoxymoron: Foolish Wisdom in Words and Pictures and Fifty Years in Show Business: A Bit of Artobiography.
-The work of the artist has featured in the monograph Perverspective, by John Slyce and most recently in A New Perspective published in 2014 by Flowers Gallery, which focuses primarily on work over the last four years.
+The work of the artist has featured in the monograph Perverspective, by John Slyce and most recently in A Newer Perspective, second edition published in 2018 by Flowers Gallery, with articles by Dawn Ades, Martin Kemp, Thomas Papathomas and Patrick Hughes.

-Patrick Hughes holds a Citizen of the World passport.
+Patrick Hughes holds a Citizen of the World passport and is now an Irish Citizen by descent.
 His solo show in 1961 was the first by a British Pop Artist.
-He taught at Leeds College of Art in the 1960s and has been exhibiting with Flowers Gallery for the last forty years.
+He taught at Leeds College of Art in the 1960s and has been exhibiting with Flowers Gallery for the last fifty years.
 Patrick has written books on philosophy and rhetoric exploring how revealing language is when pushed beyond metaphor into the further reaches of oxymoron and paradox.
-Based in Hoxton, Patrick says he is less interested in his CV than the length of his life.
+Based in Hoxton, Patrick says he is less interested in his CV than how long he has got left.

 At the young age of three or four, whilst staying at his grandparents house in Warmingham Road, Crewe, Patrick Hughes would sleep in ‘The Glory Hole’ - the cupboard under the stairs.
-Lying awake listening to the air-raid sirens and falling bombs, Patrick would look up and stare at the stairs, “We were looking up at these stairs the wrong way round – up and down, up and down – stairs that only a fly could walk up.
-It must have made a strong impression: being bombed and in the dark and sleeping with my Mother and seeing everything the wrong way round.”
+Lying awake listening to the air-raid sirens and falling bombs, Patrick would look up and stare at the stairs, “We were looking up at these stairs the wrong way round – up and down, up and down – stairs that only a spider could walk up.
+It must have made a strong impression: being bombed and in the dark and seeing everything the wrong way round.”
 Patrick has made a life-long career out of doing things the other way round.

-Patrick Hughes was born, Peter David Hughes in October 1939 in Birmingham, the eldest son of Peter and Florence Hughes.
-His father was a commercial traveller in groceries and a salesman, and his mother, a housewife.
+Patrick Hughes was born in October 1939 in Birmingham, the eldest son of Peter and Florence Hughes.
+His father was a commercial traveller in groceries, and his mother a housewife.
 The family moved around, living in Middlesex and later in Hull.
 It was an unhappy household, a quarrelsome and hostile environment and Patrick’s refuge was in books and in his imagination.
-The books came from the public library as his was a book-less house: “A book is a way out…” says Patrick, “…They are like little doors – you open the little hinged rectangle of the book and step out.
+The books came from the public library as his was a book-less house: “A book is a way out…” says Patrick, “…They are little doors – you open the hinged rectangle of the book and step out.
 I escaped from my suburban hell hole of an upbringing through the book.”

 At seventeen Patrick left school, home and Hull for London, never to return.
 He took a job as a window dresser and salesman at Rubans de Paris in London’s West End, near to the Portal Gallery.
-He spent his spare time reading and writing and visiting local galleries, looking at works by René Magritte, Marcel Duchamp and Paul Klee and taking in the contemporary scene.
+He spent his spare time reading and writing and visiting local galleries, looking at works by René Magritte, Marcel Duchamp and Paul Klee.
 The following year, Patrick met his first wife Rennie Paterson, then an art student at Reading.
-Three sons, John, James and Solomon, followed in quick succession and Patrick and Rennie returned to live with her parents near Leeds.
+Three sons, John, James and Solomon, were born.

-In 1959 Patrick enrolled at the Leeds Day Training College to study English literature with a view to teaching English and a writing career.
-On the first day, asked to write an essay on sixooks he had recently enjoyed, Patrick wrote about N. F. Simpson, Eugène Ionesco, Franz Kafka, Lewis Carroll, Samuel Butler and Christian Morgenstern.
-However, to his astonishment, the English teacher Mrs Hanson declared this was not English literature.
-English literature was the nineteenth-century writers; George Eliot, Jane Austen, the Bröntes and Charles Dickens.
-Mrs. Hanson suggested Patrick should study art and passed him over to the art department and so it was that Patrick’s art career began out of acts of rejection and suggestion, not through intention.
+In 1959 Patrick enrolled at the Leeds Day Training College to study English literature with a view to teaching English and being a writer.
+On the first day at college, asked to write an essay on six books he had recently enjoyed, Patrick wrote about N. F. Simpson, Eugène Ionesco, Franz Kafka, Lewis Carroll, Samuel Butler and Christian Morgenstern.
+To his astonishment, the English teacher Mrs Hanson declared this was not English literature.
+English literature was the nineteenth-century novelists; George Eliot, Jane Austen, the Bröntes and Charles Dickens.
+Mrs. Hanson suggested Patrick should study art and passed him over to the art department and so it was that Patrick’s art career began out of rejection and suggestion, not through intention.

 In 1968-69 Patrick was giving lectures about paradoxes and jokes in Exeter, London and Leeds with George Brecht, the Fluxus artist.
 Several years later, in 1975, they were to collaborate on Vicious Circles and Infinity, A Panoply of Paradoxes.
-The first ever book on the paradox which went on to sell 100,000 copies and was translated into Japanese, German, Dutch and Spanish.
+The first-ever book on the paradox went on to sell 100,000 copies and was translated into Japanese, German, Dutch and Spanish.

 In 1970, Patrick was one of ten artists invited to take a room at the Institute for Contemporary Art in London.
-He constructed a 12ft by 8ft sticking-out room within the room – a large paradoxical object, which visitors could not just look at but could experience for themselves.
-That same year Patrick met Angela Flowers who was setting up her own gallery and asked him to be her first artist.
-Patrick has been showing with Flowers Gallery ever since.
+He constructed a 12ft by 8ft sticking-out room within the room.
+That same year Patrick met Angela Flowers who was setting up her own gallery and she asked him to be her first artist.
+Patrick has shown with Flowers Gallery until 2018 .

 In 1970 Patrick and Rennie divorced.
-In 1971 Patrick married the artist and writer Molly Parkin, they parted in 1980, divorcing in 1981.
+In 1971 Patrick married the artist and writer Molly Parkin, they divorced in 1981.

 The first half of the 1970s saw Patrick living in Chelsea and Ladbroke Grove and painting rainbows.
 The rainbows became very popular as prints which he made with Coriander Studios for Christies Contemporary Art and as postcards for Camden Graphics.
 Over the years about 1,000,000 rainbow postcards and 10,000 screenprints have been sold.
 People thought the rainbows were cheerful, but Patrick felt they were misunderstood; they were acts of subversion, visual puns.
 His interest lay in the contradiction of turning or fixing an experience or event into a solid thing.

-In 1975, sustained by his sales of the rainbows and his book, Patrick moved to St. Ives in Cornwall and leased a studio with a ladder down to the beach.
-It was here he made On Reflection: St Ives Bay, which he describes as one of the best pieces he has made about mirrors.
+In 1975, Patrick moved to St. Ives in Cornwall and leased a studio with a ladder down to the beach.
+It was here he made On Reflectio: St Ives Bay, which he describes as one of the best pieces he has made about mirrors.
 In 1979 he left the village of St. Ives for the village of the Chelsea Hotel in New York, another artists’ colony where he started to write More On Oxymoron.
-He hung out with the artists Keith Haring and Kenny Scharf, the musician Klaus Nomi and the theatre director Charles Ludlum.
+He hung out with the artists Keith Haring and Kenny Scharffew, the musician Klaus Nomi and the theatre director Charles Ludlum.
 These underground artists were using comedy in their work which was Patrick’s abiding interest.
-It was whilst in New York that he began to work entirely on paper as he found he could get more ideas down than in his St. Ives days when he was still working in gloss paint on board.

 Patrick returned to London in 1983 and stayed at the Chelsea Art Club and had a studio in Notting Hill Gate for a short while.
 After showing at Angela Flowers Gallery that year, Patrick had decided he needed to change his method of working which had typically involved a slow gestation with months of thinking, a few days of making and a few minutes of contemplation by the viewer.
-Moving again, this time to a squat in Thornhill Square in North London, with his son James Heartfield, Patrick began painting small watercolours, usually three a day.
+Patrick began painting small watercolours, usually three a day.
 This technique liberated him to have lots of ideas and variations on themes.
-Motifs included the crucifix, skeletons, eggs, Yin and Yang, and shadows, amongst other ideas.
-He made hundreds and sold most of them.
-This change enabled Patrick to see where he was going and what really interested him.
+Motifs included the crucifix, skeletons, eggs, Yin and Yang, and shadows.
+This enabled Patrick to see where he was going and what really interested him.

 When Patrick moved to Belsize Park in 1985 he went back to painting on canvas but in oils.
 In pictures like Self-criticism he began to look at the relation between representation and reality.
 He re-examined the rich vein of the old Sticking-out Room of twenty years earlier, he explored reverse perspective, shaped boards and used all kinds of imagery.

 In 2011 Flowers Gallery celebrated the artistic achievements of Patrick Hughes with a retrospective, Fifty Years in Show Business.
-To coincide with this half century, Patrick published his third book on the paradox and oxymoron, Paradoxymoron.
-Throughout 2012 and 2013 Patrick’s work was shown in Europe, America, Canada, Japan and Korea.
+To coincide with this half century, Patrick published his third book on the paradox and oxymoron, Paradoxymoron. .

 “From 1959 to 1989 I spent most of my time as an artist thinking about what I should do and how I should do it; and a small amount of time actually doing it.
 When I started making the reverspectives in 1990 more time was spent doing the art, because it was more laborious to construct and paint in the illusionistic way - works could take up to six months to make.
 The process changed and speeded up when I started using a computer to do the geometry.